-Mr. Hong Ming Sang (項明生), aged 46, was appointed as an independent non-executive Director on 28 May 2014 and has been holding this position since then.
+Mr. Hong Ming Sang (項明生), aged 47, was appointed as an independent non-executive Director on 28 May 2014 and has been holding this position since then.
 He is a member of the audit committee and the chairman of the remuneration committee of the Board.

 Mr. Hong graduated from The University of Hong Kong in Hong Kong, with a degree of bachelor of arts in December 1992.
 He obtained a diploma in marketing and international business from The Chinese University of Hong Kong in Hong Kong in October 1997.
 In June 2007, Mr. Hong co-founded Asia HD Association Limited, a non-profit making organisation on the promotion of high-definition technology development in Hong Kong, and has been one of its directors since then.
 From September 2011 to November 2013, Mr. Hong was one of the directors of Sony Computer Entertainment Hong Kong Limited, a video game company.
 From November 2013 to November 2015, Mr. Hong was the chief executive officer of Gameone Group Limited.
-Mr. Hong has been appointed as a non-executive director of Gameone Holdings Limited (stock code: 8282) since 2 October 2015.
+Mr. Hong was a non-executive director of Gameone Holdings Limited (a company listed on the Stock Exchange, stock code: 8282) from 2 October 2015 to 1 March 2017.

-Mr. Lam Tung Leung (林棟樑), aged 31, was appointed as an independent non-executive Director on 28 May 2014 and has been holding this position since then.
+Mr. Lam Tung Leung (林楝樑), aged 32, was appointed as an independent non-executive Director on 28 May 2014 and has been holding this position since then.
 He is a member of the remuneration committee and the chairman of the nomination committee of the Board.

 Mr. Lam graduated from Oxford Brookes University in the United Kingdom, with a degree of bachelor of arts in law with accounting in June 2006.
 He subsequently obtained a postgraduate certificate in laws from The University of Hong Kong in Hong Kong in August 2007.
 Mr. Lam was admitted to practise law as a solicitor in Hong Kong in January 2010 and has been a member of The Law Society of Hong Kong since then.
-Mr. Lam has been practising as a solicitor in Hong Kong for over six years and is currently working as an assistant solicitor with emphasis on corporate finance practice in Zhong Lun Law Firm, a law firm in Hong Kong.
+Mr. Lam has been practising as a solicitor in Hong Kong for over seven years and is currently working as an assistant solicitor with emphasis on corporate finance practice in Zhong Lun Law Firm, a law firm in Hong Kong.